Walkthrough: LED Toggle

 - In the slot

-Now, after setting everything up in the Live View, let’s focus on the Project.
-In the Live View, we can control which components are actually connected, while in the Project we can add logic to them.
+Now, after setting up all components, let’s focus on the Project.
+In the Board View, we can control which components are actually connected, while in the Project we can add logic to them.

 Step by step, you now can click through the different options and create your card.
-Try to build “If button is pressed 1 time, then LED should toggle”.
-If a card is done, it will move away and make space for the button again.
-You can add as many cards as you like!
+Try to build “When button is pressed 1 time, then LED should toggle”.

-If you are happy with your project, do not forget to save.
-There is a little save button below the big “Run Project” button in the top left corner of the project window.
+If you are happy with your project, do not forget to save!
+There is a button at the top middle where you can save your project.

 5. Running the Project